 Effects of melting sea ice and glaciers

-Loss of sea ice affects the earth’s temperature more than sea level rise because sea ice creates an albedo effect where heat and light are reflected into the sun so that during summer, the earth’s temperature is much cooler with it.
+Loss of sea ice affects the earth’s temperature more than sea level rise because sea ice creates an albedo effect, where heat and light are reflected into the sun.
+Thus, during summer, the earth’s temperature is much cooler with it.

 According to the Time article, the loss of sea ice and glaciers will reduce albedo, which means heat from the sun will be absorbed more and increase warming.

 In the past decades, Arctic warming has been twice the global rate.
-The melting of sea ice will result in increased temperatures which also affect permafrost.
+The melting of sea ice will increase temperatures, which also affects permafrost.

 Glacier vanishing

-July 2019 was also the hottest month recorded since recording began in 1880.
-The 12.5 billion tons of ice melt alone in one day in August has stunned scientists, calling it unprecedented, the Resilience article mentions.
+July 2019 was also the hottest month recorded since records began in 1880.
+The Resilience article mentions that the 12.5 billion tons of ice melted alone in one day in August has stunned scientists, who have called it unprecedented.
 Greenland’s ice is melting, and this quantity of melt is not expected until 2070.

 How fast are Alaskan glaciers melting?